Chocolate Wreath Cakes

 - 1 box chocolate cake mix plus ingredients listed on package

-- frosting I prefer buttercream as it stand up to piping well, prepared frosting is too thin, but if that is all you have, add a cup of powdered sugar to it so it will pipe easier and not flop over.
+- frosting I prefer buttercream as it stands up to piping well prepared frosting is too thin, but if that is all you have, add a cup of powdered sugar to it so it will pipe easier and not flop over.

 - green food coloring I used Americolor red

 - red food coloring I used Americolor avocado and a drop of leaf green

 - prepare cake mix according to package directions.

 - Preheat oven to 325 for dark coated pans.

 - Put 6 tablespoons batter into each donut compartment.

 - Bake for 8-10 minutes or until they are cooked and toothpick comes out fairly clean.
 Don't overbake until toothpick is dry, your cakes will be dry.Remember they are still baking in the hot pan as it cools before you remove them.